benvinert/React_native_nutrition_menu/README.md

 <h1>What is?</h1>
 <h4>
-Nutrition menu give to user create menu nutrition and see all values (Macros) and diagrams of menu , User can search any food he want from 2,642 foods we are collect , see his values diagram , and decide if add it or not , after user build his menu , he can save it on his phone.
+Nutrition menu give to user create menu nutrition and see all values (Macros) and diagrams of menu , User can search any food he want from 2,642 foods(English & Hebrew) we are collect , see his values diagram , and decide if add it or not , after user build his menu , he can save it on his phone.
 Application have dark mode & light mode.
 Application support on English and Hebrew.